adlnet-archive/xapi-epub/README.md

 Ideally, supporting communication to an LRS at the client (reader) level is preferred, this is still undergoing investigation.

+##### Security Concerns

+Without an LRS proxy, the credentials for an LRS user would be included in the epub.
+Push to move towards oauth, oauth 2, or a proxy to the LRS.
+The LRS still needs to implement protection against theoretical attacks.

 ##### Additional caveats to be aware of

 - Apple "requires" a .plist file for metadata read by iBooks, which is outside the specification